awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

 CreateIndex.exe -i LowProduct      -m Area -k string -s Product_Quantity -t number
 ```

-Note that you cannot execute these commands one after another.
+**Note**

-You must wait until one GSI is created before you can attempt to create another GSI.
+You must wait between running each command for each GSI to be created.
+You can't create another GSI
-We recommend you use the Amazon DynamoDB console to monitor the progress
+until the previous GSI is created.
+To avoid errors, we recommend using the DynamoDB console to monitor GSI creation.
-of creating a GSI to avoid errors.

-### Reading data from a table
+### Read data from a table

-You can read data from an Amazon DynamoDB table using a number of techniques.
+You can read data from an Amazon DynamoDB table  by using a number of techniques, including the following:

 - By the item's primary key
 - By searching for a particular item or items based on the value of one or more keys